scds/intro-rdm/dmp.md

 ---
 layout: default
-title: Building a Data Management Plan for your research project.
+title: Webinar: Building a Data Management Plan for your research project.
 nav_order: 3
 ---